srisi/tobacco_litigation/README.md

 In total, our corpus consists of 318 closings from 159 Engle Progeny cases, consisting of more than 10,000,000 words.

+Our findings are published in Tobacco Control:[Stephan Risi and Robert Proctor.
+"Big Tobacco Focuses on the Facts to Hide the Truth: an Algorithmic Exploration of Courtroom Tropes and Taboos," Tobacco Control.
+Published Online First: 13 September 2019. doi: 10.1136/tobaccocontrol-2019-054953.](https://tobaccocontrol.bmj.com/content/early/2019/09/27/tobaccocontrol-2019-054953)

 You can find an interactive visualization of the results on [Tobacco Analytics.](http://www.tobacco-analytics.org/litigation)